openstack/python-openstackclient/doc/source/command-objects/role_assignment.rst

     User to filter (name or ID)

+.. option:: --user-domain <user-domain>

+    Domain the user belongs to (name or ID).
+    This can be used in case collisions between user names exist.

 .. option:: --group <group>

     Group to filter (name or ID)

+.. option:: --group-domain <group-domain>

+    Domain the group belongs to (name or ID).
+    This can be used in case collisions between group names exist.

 .. option:: --domain <domain>